-Whether you prefer to begin writing a story based on characters, plot, or theme, you can use any one of the three to flesh out the other two.
+Whether you prefer to write a story based on characters, plot, or theme, you can use any of the three to flesh out the other two.

-The external (aka “outer,” “major,” or “story”) theme gives meaning to the overall narrative—it relates to what your book is about.
-For example, you can portray a theme from different viewpoints:
+The external theme gives meaning to the overarching narrative relating to what your book is about.
+For example, a murder mystery is about bringing the killer to justice.

 Subtle Versus Explicit Themes